AliceO2Group/analysis-framework/hyperloop.md

 The Hyperloop framework is a tool to run and manage analysis trains on AliEn.
 It is based on the concept of the LEGO train system used during Run 2 (you can skip this part if you are a [Run 2 LEGO train expert](#legoexpert)).
 It builds on existing infrastructure, the analysis framework, MonALISA and LPM, and is compatible with O2.
 To use the Hyperloop train system, you need a valid <a href="https://alice-doc.github.io/alice-analysis-tutorial/start/cert.html" target="_blank">Grid certificate</a> which is loaded into your browser, and you need to [be part of an _Analysis_](#joinanalysis).
 If you can access https://alimonitor.cern.ch/hyperloop/ without getting "access denied", then everything is fine.

+In order to run trains on the Grid, the code has to be contained in an AliEn package.
+Therefore, the train uses the regularly deployed O2 tags.
+Hyperloop supports Run3 data and converted Run2 data.

 Hyperloop provides a web interface for users and operators which allows to:

 * register train wagons